teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 <iframe width="100%" height="630" src="https://www.youtube.com/embed/XF-FQQKG8PA" frameborder="0" allowfullscreen></iframe>

-They all contain the same steps, that's what "same workflow" means.
+They all contain the same steps, that's the meaning of the "same workflow".

 `teracy-dev` is not perfect, though.
 There are some improvements that we'd like to address.